 I’m finding comfort in the metal machine”

 Disq are: Raina Bock (bass, vocals), Isaac deBroux-Slone (guitar, vocals), Shannon Connor (guitar, keys, vocals), Logan Severson (guitar, vocals), and Brendan Manley (drums).
-Their sophomore album, Desperately Imagining Someplace Quiet, arrives October 7th on Saddle Creek.
+Their new album, Desperately Imagining Someplace Quiet, arrives October 7th on Saddle Creek.
 Pre-order it at these links and Bandcamp.

 Wilder Maker – “Static” (feat.
 V.V.
 Lightbody) (Brooklyn, USA)